antarcticrainforest/esm_analysis/docs/reading_runs.rst

     .. automethod:: load_data

-        Open a multi-file dataset

     .. attribute:: dataset

         xarray dataset that contains the model data

     .. automethod:: remap

-        Regrid the files or a subset of it.
-The user can chose the output directory and the remapping method.
-Currently distance weighted, nearest neighbor, bilinear, conservative and largest area fraction are implemented

     .. automethod:: apply_function

-        Apply a given input function to a collection of input streams.
-The function will be applied in parallel using the dask distributed client.

     .. automethod:: gen_weights

-        Create weights file that can be later used for distance weighted regridding.